adriangryseska/adriangryseska.github.io/README.md

 ## Completed project
 #### KDA Calculator<br>
-A tool that helps calculate your progress to increase KDA Link : <a link href="https://adriangryseska.github.io/kda-calculator">adriangryseska.github.io/kda-calculator</a>
+A tool that helps calculate your progress to increase KDA <br>
+Link : <a link href="https://adriangryseska.github.io/kda-calculator">adriangryseska.github.io/kda-calculator</a>